lorcan2440/Flood-Warning-System/readme.md

 update_water_levels(stations)
 ```

-Pass in `stations` to the API functions to see the results, e.g.
+Then the functions can be used, e.g.

 ``` python
 from floodsystem.flood import stations_level_over_threshold